 One of the big reasons for making the switch is money.
 Working in B2B you have the potential to double your fee versus what you earn in B2C.
 Besides this, you can often find yourself working for some really big brands, which is great when you’re looking to market yourself.

 Of course, B2B writing offers its own challenges and you might have to adapt your writing style a little bit, but really, it’s much the same thing.
-Of course, there are plenty of mistakes you should be sure not to make when you’re entering into B2B writing though, so we’ve put together our list of things to remember when starting your freelance B2B writing.

 1. Businesses Are Humans Too